 Students who are currently enrolled in and pursuing a degree at a postsecondary academic institution outside the U.S. and whose U.S. internship will fulfill the educational objectives for their current degree program may participate in the J-1 Student Intern program as long as they meet the following requirements:

 - Be accepted into an internship program at a postsecondary academic institution in the U.S.

-- Be in the U.S. primarily to engage in an internship program rather than to engage in employment
+- Be invited to the U.S. primarily to engage in an internship program rather than to engage in employment

 - Have verifiable English language skills sufficient to function on a day-to-day basis in the internship environment

 - Have sufficient finances to support themselves (and any dependents) for their entire stay in the U.S.

 - Be in good academic standing at their academic institution outside the U.S.

 - Return to and obtain a degree from their academic institution outside the U.S. after completing the internship program

 The internship program must satisfy the following requirements: